Computer Science (Human Computer Interaction) (3 Years) [BSc]

-The first part of the course will provide practical issues involved in the planning of surveys, including representation and measurement, total survey error, sampling frames, methods of data collection, questionnaire design, probability versus non-probability samples, simple random sampling , stratified and cluster sampling, sample size calculations, standard errors and survey processing.
-The tutorials will be based around the planning, design and implementation of a survey using Excel.
+This course is divided into two parts: the first part will provide practical issues involved in the planning of surveys, including representation and measurement, total survey error, sampling frames, methods of data collection, questionnaire design, probability versus non-probability samples, simple random sampling, stratified and cluster sampling, sample size calculations, standard errors and survey processing.
+The tutorials in part one will be based around the planning, design and implementation of a survey using Excel.
 The second part of the course will provide practical topics involved in the analysis of survey data taking into account the design of the survey, management and handling of survey data from a range of social science datasets, exploratory analysis, comparing differences between means and proportions and chi-square tests for testing associations.
 Such skills are in demand in social research across the public and private sector.
 This in part will include developing the student's critical data skills.
-It will involve hands on training and practice analyses of survey data using SPSS.
+The tutorials in the second part will involve hands-on training and practice analyses of survey data using SPSS.

 Lecture Schedule (10 x 2hr lectures)

 1. Introduction: what is a survey, representation and measurement, types of surveys, total survey error, method of data collection, sampling frame.

 2. Questionnaire design.

 3. Probability versus non-probability sampling, simple random sampling, standard error, confidence intervals, stratified and cluster sampling.

 4. Sample size calculation, survey processing (dealing with non-response).